akshay-3apr/microblog/README.md

 ### Installing
 ```
-This project is underdevelopment and hence a single installer is not ready.
+This project is under development and hence a single installer is not available.
 You can clone the whole project into your local and start working on the same.
-There are mulitple pakages used of Flask library, please go through the package installation details.
-IF there is any new package added the same will be updated here.
+There are mulitple Flask library used, please go through the package installation details.
+If there is any new package added the same will be updated here.
 ```
 ```
-Easy installation:
+Installation:
 Just install dlib and face_recognition (not always on newest version):
 pip install dlib and then pip install face_recognition.